in3rsha/bitcoin-utxo-dump/README.md

 Older versions of bitcoind have a different chainstate leveldb structure.
 The structure was updated in 0.15.1 to make reading from the database more memory-efficient.
 Here's an interesting talk by [Chris Jeffrey](https://youtu.be/0WCaoGiAOHE?t=8936) that explains how you could crash Bitcoin Core with the old chainstate database structure.

-Nonetheless, if you really want to parse an old-style chainstate database, try the _similar tools_ at the bottom of this page.
+Nonetheless, if you really want to parse an old-style chainstate database, try one of the _similar tools_ at the bottom of this page.

 ### How does this program work?